Additional

 PanelPurpose

-Left — AgentsActive agents list with Pulse/Dispatch state, automation-profile-backed cadence, and manual trigger controls
+Left — AgentsHeartbeat-enabled agent list with Pulse/Dispatch state, automation-profile-backed cadence, idle/running state, and manual trigger controls

-Center — Mission QueueKanban board with 5 columns for task lifecycle management
+Center — Mission BoardKanban board with 5 columns for tracked work lifecycle management

 Right — Feed & DetailsLive activity feed and selected task details with comments/mentions